OctopusDeploy/blog/blog/2022-07/introducing-slugs-config-as-code/index.md

 While this worked initially, it presented some long-term drawbacks.

-## The trade-offs
+## The trade-offs using names

 Throughout the Octopus codebase, we generally assume all references to shared resources are made using IDs.
 When we introduced names in OCL, we broke this assumption.

-Now, ID properties can contain either a valid ID *or* the name of a resource that may or may not exist.
+ID properties could contain either a valid ID *or* the name of a resource that may or may not exist.

 This resulted in several breaking changes both internally and externally, as the _"names as IDs"_ approach also affected our API, meaning API consumers (including ourselves) had to be aware of names and IDs in responses too.

-Because IDs are also technically valid as names, it can be unclear whether a given value is an ID or a name, leaving it up to the user to guess which it is.
+Because IDs are also technically valid as names, it could be unclear whether a given value was an ID or a name, leaving it up to the user to guess which it was.

 Looking at the JSON below, there are a few issues: